marked42/learning-notes/css/css.md

 </div>
 ```

+It's only possible to on first child element to create nested counter named 'item'.
+Since other child elements always inherits from sibling, which already has a counter named 'item' created on parent, Then `counter-reset: item 1` resets value of counter 'item' instead of creating a new nested counter.
 This special inheritance rule is designed so that nested html lists can be numbered with nested counters of **same name**, since it's impossible to have unique name on each level of a list, which may have many or even infinite levels.
 See example below.

 ```html
 <style>